pdfcrowd/pdfcrowd-wordpress-save-as-image/README.txt

 == Description ==

 The "Save as Image" plugin introduces a simple yet powerful feature to your WordPress site by adding a button that enables users to capture and save a screenshot of the current webpage as an image file.
-Ideal for users wanting to keep a visual record of your content, this plugin simplifies the process of capturing webpages without needing external tools or software.
+This provides the option to keep a visual record of your content and simplifies the process of capturing webpages without the need for external tools or software.

 === Features ===